LassoSoft/LassoGuide/lasso_guide_source/operations/command-line-tools.rst

 and Linux operating systems and at :file:`C:\\Program Files\\LassoSoft\\Lasso Instance Manager\\home\\LassoExecutables\\lassoc` on Windows.
 This program is used to compile LassoApps, Lasso libraries, and Lasso executables.
-See the section on :ref:`compiling Lasso code <command-compiling-lasso>` below for more information.
+See the section :ref:`command-compiling-lasso` below for more information.

 .. _command-environment-variables: